stellarshank/TravelGenie-Hackout/README.md

 ## Challenges we faced
+- Creating engaing UI for Travel.Genie
+- Using Fine tuned custom LLM models
+- Prompt engineering to control responses
+- Integrating multimodal features to one platform
+- Database Desgin to handle all assets
+- Providing enterprise features of shared workspace
 - Gathering the data of categories as such hotels, restaurants, dineouts, beachers, etc.
 - Building the database for co-ordinates(latitude and Longitude) of the places.
 - Fetching reviews and ratings.